TaahaSidd/AirVista/README.md

 ### Frontend

-* **React Native:** A framework for building native mobile apps using React.
+* **React Js:** The core JavaScript library for building interactive user interfaces for the web.

-* **Expo:** A set of tools and services built around React Native to help you build, deploy, and quickly iterate on iOS, Android, and web apps from the same JavaScript codebase.
+* **Expo:** A development platform for React, used here to streamline the development and deployment of the AirVista web application.

 * **React Navigation:** For managing navigation and routing between different screens in the application.